senchden/davical/docs/translation.rst

 Translating DAViCal
 -------------------

-All translation of DAViCal is done by the Transifex tool (http://transifex.org/).
+All translation of DAViCal is done by the Transifex tool and service (https://www.transifex.com).
+Transifex tools was released with open source licence, and then switch to commercial (mid 2012).
+Transifex service still free of charge for opensource projects (https://www.transifex.com/customers/open-source).
-We are using the Transifex service (http://www.transifex.net/) to translate the software.
+We are using the Transifex service to translate the software.

-To translate DAViCal go to http://www.transifex.net/projects/p/davical.
+To translate DAViCal go to https://www.transifex.com/lkraav/davical/.
 You can register an account there and then translate DAViCal in the webbrowser to your language.
 Furthermore you can improve existing translations and join the team of your language.